-Suchitoto is a small town; you can get a lot done in one day.
-A great way to unwind after a day in Suchitoto is to hang out at any of the cafes or restaurants around the municipal park; the best time to do it is in the late afternoon; the climate is fresher, and things are winding down.
+Suchitoto is a small town, you can get a lot done in one day.
+A great way to unwind after a day doing activities is to hang out at any of the cafes or restaurants around the municipal park.
+The best time to do it is in the late afternoon, the climate is fresher, and things are winding down.

-Because it is a small town, most of the locals know each other; a lot of them hang out at the park after a long day of work and relax.
-Spend time at the park and get a glimpse of local culture.
+Because it is a small town, most of the locals know each other, a lot of them hang out at the park after a long day of work.
+Spend time at the park and get a glimpse of the local culture.